Full coverage of the 2016 Tim Kaine vs. Mike Pence Vice Presidential debate.

 : straw mansee definition - misrepresenting an opponent's position or argument to make it easier to attack, usually by exaggerating, distorting, or just completely fabricating it.

-: While Pence did call Putin a "stronger leader," and Trump "a leader, far more than our president," neither has said he's a "great leader."[13]
+: Pence called Putin a "stronger leader," and Trump, "a leader, far more than our president," but NEITHER called Putin a "great leader."[11]

 : half truthsee definition - a statement that is essentially true, but lacking critical information and presented as the whole truth.